 Cloudprober is a monitoring software that makes it super-easy to monitor availability and performance of various components of your system.
 Cloudprober employs the “active” monitoring model.
 It runs probes against (or on) your components to verify that they are working as expected.
 For example, it can run a probe to verify that your frontends can reach your backends.
 Similarly it can run a probe to verify that your in-Cloud VMs can actually reach your on-premise systems.
 This kind of monitoring makes it possible to monitor your systems’ interfaces regardless of the implementation and helps you quickly pin down what's broken in your system.

 - Automated target discovery for Cloud targets.
-GCP is supported out-of-the-box; other Cloud providers can be added easily.
+GCE and Kubernetes are supported out-of-the-box, other Cloud providers can be added easily.

 - Integration with open source monitoring stack of Prometheus and Grafana.
 Cloudprober exports probe results as counter based metrics that work well with Prometheus and Grafana.